OpenIPC/interface/README.md

 ### Troubleshooting

 If after you have installed all dependencies you still have problems with starting the site, try to delete `node_modules` folder in project root directory and run `yarn install` again.
-If errors still exist please inform the community using one of theese [contacts].
+If errors still exist please inform the community using one of theese [contacts](https://github.com/byav/oipc-web#community-contacts).

 ##### Supported and in development progress SoCs by vendors
 - Ambarella